ashsaraga/ziggystardust/ziggy.md

 # Care & Upkeep

 ## Food, Schedule, & Quantity
 Ziggy's food sitch is pretty simple, same thing morning and night, and it's all in the left-most cabinet of the island, top shelf.
+She uses the same water bowl as Leela, and her food bowl lives on the bottom shelf of the printer cart.

 ### Morning || Evening
   - time: 0815 || 1815